-Course Content and Outcome Guide for BI 211
+Course Content and Outcomes Guide for BI 211 Effective Fall 2021

 - Course Number:

 Addendum to Course Description

 To clarify the teaching of evolution and its place in the classroom, the Portland Community College Biology Departments stand by the following statements about what is science and how the theory of evolution is the major organizing theory in the discipline of the biological sciences.

 Science is a fundamentally non-dogmatic and self-correcting investigatory process.
 In science, a theory is neither a guess, dogma, nor myth.
 The theories developed through scientific investigation are not decided in advance, but can be and often are modified and revised through observation and experimentation.

 The theory of evolution meets the criteria of a scientific theory.
 In contrast, creation Ascience@ is neither self-examining nor investigatory.
 Creation "science" is not considered a legitimate science, but a form of religious advocacy.
 This position is established by legal precedence (Webster v.
 New Lenox School District #122, 917 F. 2d 1004).